Dec 09, 2024

 Turbomachinery

 The undergraduate turbomachinery concentration is tailored for those who wish to broaden their knowledge in the area of aerodynamic and thermodynamic fundamentals applicable to turbomachinery.
-Also, there is significant need in turbomachinery related to jobs in the engineering market in general and in local industry (United Technologies Companies) in particular.
+Also, there is a significant need in turbomachinery related to jobs in the engineering market in general and in local industry (United Technologies Companies) in particular.

 Go to Mechanical Engineering, B.S.M.E.
 (Turbomachinery Concentration)